afkisch/AVR-Assembler/README.md

 ### Software delay

 The easiest way to implement a delay function in AVR Assembler is to **do nothing**.
 There is a special function for this task: `nop` (`mov r0, r0` could also be used).
 It delays 1 cycle (62.5 ns at 16 MHz).
-In order to make
+In order to make a 1 second delay it had to be repeated 16 million times.
+A popular solution for this problem is the using of nested loops.
+Fortunately, there's a tool for designing such functions. http://darcy.rsgc.on.ca/ACES/TEI4M/AVRdelay.html